-Category Details

-Infrastructure Type Further Education

-Lead Responsibility SCC

-Current Provision Under the Raising the Participation Age legislation, all young people have a duty to continue in education or training until their 18th birthday.
+Category Details Infrastructure Type Further Education Lead Responsibility SCC Current Provision Under the Raising the Participation Age legislation, all young people have a duty to continue in education or training until their 18th birthday.
 They have a choice of remaining in full time education; undertaking an apprenticeship, traineeship or supported internship; if they are employed or volunteering (for 20 hours or more per week), enrolling in accredited part time education or training.
 Young people will also be considered to be meeting the duty where they are participating in approved activities designed to enable them to progress to one of the options listed above.

-The further education market within the borough consists of four state funded sixth forms (Heathside School (Weybridge), Hinchley Wood School, Three Rivers Academy and Cobham Free School), one special school sixth form (Walton Leigh School), one sixth form college (Esher College), one further education college (Brooklands College, Weybridge Campus), and one training provider (SCL's Metropolitan Police FC Academy).
-As well as full-

-time further education, Brooklands College also offer higher education and deliver training for a range of apprenticeships.
-Known Planned Provision Brooklands College has the desire to regenerate the site dependent upon funding opportunities.
+The further education market within the borough consists of four state funded sixth forms (Heathside Weybridge School, Hinchley Wood School, Three Rivers Academy and Cobham Free School), one special school sixth form (Walton Leigh School), one sixth form college (Esher College), one further education college (Brooklands College, Weybridge Campus), and one training provider (SCL's Metropolitan Police FC Academy).
+As well as full-time further education, Brooklands College also offer higher education and deliver training for a range of apprenticeships.
+Known Planned Provision An application for full planning permission was registered with the Council on 10 May 2023 for redevelopment of the existing Brooklands Weybridge College campus (PP Ref.
+2023/1359).
 Local Plan Impact/Future Provision An increasing proportion of young people are choosing to continue their learning in the workplace, this is reducing the demand on physical sites dedicated to teaching and learning.
 As a result, most further education providers in Surrey have experienced reduced funding contracts but have spare capacity and potential growth to accommodate pupil yields.
 Funding No specific funding gap identified.
-If expansions were required in future years, funding for the additional capacity will need to be secured through development from either a S106 directly tied to specific development(s) and the mitigation measures required or, through funding from the council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Priority Programme (SPP) List.
-Key Evidence Base Direct consultation with SCC, Brooklands College and DfE
+If expansions were required in future years, funding for the additional capacity will need to be secured through development from either a S106 directly tied to specific development(s) and the mitigation measures required or, through funding from the Council's Community Infrastructure Levy (CIL) and the addition of projects / funding requirements to the Strategic Priority Programme (SPP) List.